lonerapier/lonerapier.github.io/docs/hosting.md

 However, if you'd like to publish your site to the world, you need a way to host it online.
 This guide will detail how to deploy with common hosting providers but any service that allows you to deploy static HTML should work as well.

 > [!warning]
 > The rest of this guide assumes that you've already created your own GitHub repository for Quartz.
-If you haven't already, [[setting up your GitHub repository|make sure you do so]].
+If you haven't already, follow the [[installation#Setting Up Your GitHub Repository|GitHub repository setup]] section of the installation guide.

 > [!hint]
 > Some Quartz features (like [[RSS Feed]] and sitemap generation) require `baseUrl` to be configured properly in your [[configuration]] to work properly.
 Make sure you set this before deploying!